cruzgodar/cruzgodar.github.io/docs/page-structure.md

 ## Subpages

 Finally, and most simply, subpages are just page folders inside other page folders.
-For example, the Corona page is a subpage of the writing page, so the `corona` folder is located at `/writing/corona/`.
+For example, the Caligo page is a subpage of the writing page, so the `caligo` folder is located at `/writing/caligo/`.